nextstrain/tb/README.md

 ## Repo history
 The current Nextstrain github repo differs substantially from the original version of the repo.

 The original version was created to perform phylogenetic analyses for a subset of the data from [Lee et al. 2015](https://www.pnas.org/doi/10.1073/pnas.1507071112), but with geographic location randomized for each sample.
-The code and VCF file for that workflow are still available [in a branch of this repo](https://github.com/nextstrain/tb/tree/north-america-archived).
-That branch of the repo was also originally used in the [Nextstrain tutorial for creating a bacterial workflow](https://docs.nextstrain.org/en/latest/tutorials/creating-a-bacterial-phylogenetic-workflow.html).
+The code and VCF file for that workflow are still available [in a separate github repo](https://github.com/nextstrain/vcf-input-tutorial).
+That repo is used in the [Nextstrain tutorial for creating a phylogenetic workflow with VCF input](https://docs.nextstrain.org/en/latest/tutorials/creating-a-phylogenetic-workflow-with-VCF-input.html).

+In addition, a phylogenetic tree was previously available at `nextstrain.org/tb/global` that was generated using a separate workflow and a different dataset which included global tb sequences.
+The code for that analysis is no longer available, but the tree is still [available on Nextstrain.org](https://nextstrain.org/tb/global@2018-10-03).

 One of the main differences of the current workflow compared to the original workflow is that it starts from raw sequence data from the NCBI SRA rather than starting from a VCF file.
 This necessitates extra steps in the workflow, including:
 * Ingest sequence data from NCBI SRA